imdipo/Curriculum/README.md

-# This repo's just to make sure if bad luck hits, i already have backup
+# This repo's just to make sure if bad luck hits, i already have

+# Masih dalam bahasa Inggris + belum selesai